sphinx-doc/sphinx/doc/templating.rst

 `rootrellink` / `relbaritems`
-    Inside the relbar there are three sections: The `rootrellink`, the links from the documentation and the `relbaritems`.
+    Inside the relbar there are three sections: The `rootrellink`, the links from the documentation and the custom `relbaritems`.
 The `rootrellink` is a block that by default contains a list item pointing to the master document by default, the `relbaritems` is an empty block.
 If you override them to add extra links into the bar make sure that they are list items and end with the :data:`reldelim1`.

 `document`
     The contents of the document itself.